Access to information and privacy

 The summaries of the completed access to information requests for Public Services and Procurement Canada are available on the Open Government portal.
 While the summaries are available in both official languages, the responsive records are only available in the language in which they were originally created and in the form that they were released under the Access to Information Act.

 Please note that the following requests are not included:

 - requests that were transferred to another government institution;

 - requests that were abandoned by the requester; and,

 - requests made under the Access to Information Act that are uniquely of interest to the requester and contain primarily personal information of the requester.

 If you wish to informally obtain a copy of the records released in response to these requests, contact access to information and privacy or consult the section on how to make an informal request for records.

 Annual reports on the Access to Information Act and on the Privacy Act

-The annual reports provide a summary of the management and administration of the Access to Information Act and the Privacy Act within Public Works and Government Services Canada.
+The annual reports provide a summary of the management and administration of the Access to Information Act and the Privacy Act within Public Services and Procurement Canada.

 Info Source: Sources of federal government and employee information